Dan Brawley, Chief Instigating Officer

 Dan Brawley is the Chief Instigating Officer of the Cucalorus Festival, an international celebration of filmmaking, performance and technology in Wilmington, North Carolina founded in 1994 by Twinkle Doon.
 Cucalorus screens more than 300 films with a range of multi-disciplinary programs focusing on dance, social justice, cocktails, entrepreneurship, and performance.
 Cucalorus was one of the “25 Coolest Film Festivals in the World, 2015” according to MovieMaker Magazine.
 Brawley is President of the Film Festival Alliance, an independent non-profit organization that develops and fosters collaboration among mission-driven film festivals around the world.
 Brawley was born in Wilmington, North Carolina, attended New Hanover High School, and graduated cum laude from Duke University, where he was an Academic All-American on the varsity golf team.
 He is also active as a performing artist, real estate developer and community organizer.

-Rachel oversees programming for the Cucalorus Film Foundation, overseeing the foundation’s operations and development departments.
+Rachel is the Managing Director of the Cucalorus Film Foundation, overseeing the foundation’s operations and development departments.
 She was the Programming Director prior to moving into this position.
 During her time leading the programming department, Cucalorus launched the Lumbee Film Festival, expanded the Popup Cinema program to include four NC counties with free screenings of popular children’s films, and rebranded the foundation’s flagship event with the emergence of Cucalorus Connect and Cucalorus Stage.
 Her nonprofit arts management career began in Boston at Huntington Theatre, Handel and Haydn Society, and Company One.
 Rachel received her Bachelor of Science in theatre from Skidmore College and her Master of Public Administration from the University of North Carolina.
 She is a 500-hr registered yoga instructor and currently teaches at Longwave Yoga.